cdl-biosimilars/mofi/docs/results.rst

 In addition, a structure search (stage 2) yields the following columns:

 * glycan combination (one column per site; here: *ch_A* and *ch_B*)
-* overall abundance calculated for this combination from the relative abundances of the glycans
+* overall abundance calculated for this combination from the relative abundances of the glycans.
+This value corresponds to the contribution of each combination to the peak height.

 The button *Show stage 2 results* toggles between the results from the composition and structure search to be displayed in the table.
 (The button text changes accordingly.)
 You may only display the former results if you select a single peak.
 However, you may export those results for all peaks (see below).